Last Tango in Halifax: Characters and casting

 The role resulted in her receiving the most fan mail of her career.
 Lancashire was surprised and humbled by the responses from women stating that Caroline's same-sex relationship had personally inspired them.
 She stated that in her approach to the character she did not focus on Caroline's sexuality but the "humanity of her".
-Due to the underrepresentation of gay characters on television, Lancashire felt it particularly important that Caroline's experience would not be portrayed inaccurately.
+Due to the under-representation of gay characters on television, Lancashire felt it particularly important that Caroline's experience would not be portrayed inaccurately.
 In 2014 Wainwright recalled being "blown away" by Lancashire's performances in the rushes for the series, which partly inspired her to write the script for the series Happy Valley, in which Lancashire plays the lead role.

 Nicola Walker completes the main cast as Gillian.
-She admired the character's honesty, bravery and lack of self-pity and identified strongly with her tendency to speak before thinking things through and her deep love for her father.
+She admired the character's honesty, bravery, and lack of self-pity and identified strongly with her tendency to speak before thinking things through and her deep love for her father.
 In 2014 The Daily Telegraph described the role as a "game-changer" in the trajectory of Walker's career.
 Though ultimately successful in winning the role, Walker initially believed that she would not get the part owing to a lack of confidence in her northern accent and the presence of northern actresses in the audition.
 Her approach to the character saw her delve into Gillian's psychology, with Walker particularly interested in the contradiction between Gillian's sexual confidence and her use of sex as a form of self-punishment.
 She felt the series showed a very adult approach to storytelling, stating that she had "never come across a character like Gillian before" and praising the variety of strong female roles.

-The Independent noted the significance of the series having three female leads over the age of 40, stating that this, alongside Caroline's lesbian storyline and Gillian's attitude towards sex, made the series "quietly subversive" when compared with primetime television as a whole.
+The Independent noted the significance of the series having three female leads over the age of 40, stating that this, alongside Caroline's lesbian storyline and Gillian's attitude towards sex, made the series "quietly subversive" when compared with prime-time television as a whole.